 Bill studied a BMus in U.C.C before pursuing a Post Graduate Diploma in Music Therapy at the University of Technology Sydney between 2004 and 2006.
 Clinical internships included private practice, mental health, older adult's care and working with children and teenagers with Autism at Giant Steps.
 Bill then relocated to Spain to begin a Masters by research in Music Therapy at the University of Cadiz.
 His thesis explored lesbian, gay and bisexual issues in music therapy training and education and was later published in the Canadian Journal of Music Therapy.
 In 2012, Bill completed a Diploma in Person-Centred Dementia care in the University of Surrey and in 2014 trained in Neurologic Music Therapy in Germany (approved by the Centre for Biomedical Research, University of Colorado).
 In 2015, Bill had the opportunity to spend three days orientation and observation at the Louis Armstrong Centre of Music Therapy at Beth Israel, Mount Sinai Hospital in New York, observing work in Neo-natal care, ICU, paediatrics, COPD and stroke.
 Bill is currently studying a Diploma in creative supervision.

-Bill has worked in a wide variety of settings with people across the lifespan, including: children and adolescents with communication deficits, autism spectrum conditions, emotional behavioral disorders, visual impairment and multiple disabilities, adults with mental health difficulties and acquired brain injury and older adults with a variety of age-related conditions including stroke and dementia.
+Bill has worked in a wide variety of settings with people across the lifespan, including: children and adolescents with communication deficits, autism spectrum conditions, emotional behavioral difficulties, visual impairment and multiple disabilities, adults with mental health difficulties and acquired brain injury and older adults with a variety of age-related conditions including stroke and dementia.
 He presently works in Dublin with older adults in the Meath Community Unit and with children and adolescents at ChildVision: The National School for Blind Children and St. John of God Special School.
 He implements an integrated and client-centred approach drawing on humanistic, developmental and community music therapy theory.